 - suspend your login; or

-- delete your login.
+- delete your login

 - change your notification preferences;

-- delete your RealMe verified account.
+- delete your RealMe verified identity.

 Rights of access and correction